Houzz is the new way to design your home.

 In a sense, all windows here are custom-made.
 But these clerestory windows are just frameless glass plates which were inserted into U-profiles that are hidden in the concrete ceiling.

 Clerestory windows mixed with the floor length window by the door gives an interesting, cozy feeling.
 Amy Schuster

 This clerestory window, which wraps a corner of a living area in a fairly light and modern residence, gives the impression that the ceiling/roof floats above the walls.
 The extension of the ceiling beyond the plane of the walls means that the light coming in via the clerestories is indirect, giving the

-clerestory windows above a beam, works nicely in
+clerestory windows above a beam, works nicely

-combining clerestory windows and overhead lighting
+I like this way of combining clerestory windows and overhead lighting

 Window treatments and how they are hanging/hardware.